aarjay/reimaginingtesting/README.md

 # reimaginingtesting
-learn, research studies relevant to testing
+learn, research, contribute to studies relevant to testing.